Construction process of rigid pavements

-The steps followed in construction of cement concrete roads are :
+The steps followed in the construction of cement concrete roads are :

-Preparation of Subgrade - The subgrade is firstly cleaned properly of any trees or root extensions.
-It is then shaped, levelled and prepared according to the design camber and gradient.
+01 - Preparation of Subgrade - The subgrade is firstly cleaned properly of any trees or root extensions.
+It is then shaped, leveled and prepared according to the design camber and gradient.
 It should be compacted properly and any weak spots must be eliminated.
 The entire prepared soil for subgrade should have uniform strength.
-In case there is no provision for inclusion of a base layer, the subgrade should be watered for 6 -20hrs before placing of concrete to avoid water seepage from the concrete mix into the subgrade.
+In case there is no provision for the inclusion of a base layer, the subgrade should be watered for 6 -20hrs before placing concrete to avoid water seepage from the concrete mix into the subgrade.

-Need for Sub base - Sub base is provided below the concrete layer to provide a firm base as prescribed for the concrete layer, if the subgrade is not up to the mark.
-The construction cost is reduced when subbases are provided as it reduces the design thickness of and thereby the construction cost.
-Generally materials used for sub base are factory aggregates, granular fill, crushed rock, recycled concrete, crushed brick,
+02 - Need for Sub base - Sub base is provided below the concrete layer to provide a firm base as prescribed for the concrete layer if the subgrade is not up to the mark.
+The construction cost is reduced when subbases are provided as it reduces the design thickness and thereby the construction cost.
+Generally, materials used for sub-base are factory aggregates, granular fill, crushed rock, recycled concrete, crushed brick,

-Batching and Mixing of Materials - The proportioned ingredients of the materials are properly weighed in weight- batching plant and fed into the hopper along with appropriate cement quantity.
+05 - Batching and Mixing of Materials - The proportioned ingredients of the materials are properly weighed in weight- batching plant and fed into the hopper along with appropriate cement quantity.
 Mixing of materials in proportion is done in the dry state and generally done in a concrete mixer.
 The water is added at last as per the water cement ratio

-Compacting the Concrete Slab - After placing the concrete slab enough tamper fitted with handles or heavy screed should be used to bring the layer in its proper position.
+07 - Compacting the Concrete Slab - After placing the concrete slab enough tamper fitted with handles or heavy screed should be used to bring the layer in its proper position.
 It should retain its shape under any working conditions.
-Concrete can also be compacted by a power driven finishing machine or by vibrating hand screeds and for greater depths immersion vibrators are used.
+Concrete can also be compacted by a power-driven finishing machine or by vibrating hand screeds and for greater depths, immersion vibrators are used.

-Belting- To make the surface skid and skip resistant belting is also done after floating just before the concrete hardens.
+09 - Belting- To make the surface skid and slip resistant, belting is also done after floating just before the concrete hardens.
 Belting can be skipped and is not necessary every time.

-Open to traffic- After curing when the concrete slab attains the specified strength or after 28 days it is opened to traffic.
+12 - Open to traffic- After curing when the concrete slab attains the specified strength or after 28 days it is opened to traffic.